1 person dead following mattress fire under North York bridge | CBC News

 Toronto Fire says the individual was pronounced dead at the scene

+One person is dead after a mattress fire under a bridge at Tippett Road and Wilson Avenue in North York, Toronto police say.

-Police were called to the bridge around 3 p.m. and located the individual dead at the scene.
+Police were called to the bridge around 3 p.m. and found the individual dead at the scene.

 On X, formerly known as Twitter, Toronto Fire said it responded to reports of a fire under the Allen Road bridge at Wilson Avenue.
 It confirmed the fire was extinguished, but that one person was dead.